 WebTitan has a three-tiered filtering mechanism that compares each request to visit a website against pre-configured blacklists, category filters, and policy rules applied by network administrators.
 Blacklists are typically lists of websites known to contain content prohibited by CIPA or known to be harboring malware.
 These can be supplied by us and downloaded from Internet safety websites.

-The second tier – category filters – can be configured to block access to certain categories of websites, or to “whitelist” access to certain categories of websites that may be blocked by a blacklist.
+The second tier – category filters – can be configured to block access to certain categories of websites, or to “whitelist” access to certain categories of websites that may be blocked by a pre-configured blacklist.
 Using this facility on our school web filtering software, administrators can block access to categories of websites considered harmful, while allowing access to child support groups and anti-bullying resources.

-Keyword filters provide an extra layer of granularity to Internet filtering software for schools as they allow administrators to block or allow access to websites based on the keywords on the page.
+Policy rules provide an extra layer of granularity to Internet filtering software for schools as they allow administrators to block or allow access to websites based on group policies.
 This is an important feature of web filters in schools.
 Some websites may fall into a category that is allowed by web filters, even though the text on the site is inappropriate for children.
-Keyword-based filtering ensures that this content is correctly identified as inappropriate and is blocked.
+Policy rules ensure this content is correctly identified as inappropriate and is blocked.
 The software for web filtering in schools can also be configured to block access to foreign language websites, websites with numerical IP addresses, and cached website pages.
 It also has SSL inspection for all website requests to identify and assess the content of encrypted websites.